hayleycodes/personal-website/content/projects.md

 ##### CS4HS - Computer Science for High Schools

 This is a conference sponsored by Google that takes all around the world.
 Our department has run this conference every December for the last few years.
 I attended in 2015 as the "Student Story" speaker, a workshop presenter, and a general conference volunteer.
-In 2016 I was back again as an organiser, and spent the week helping to make sure the conference ran smoothy.
-In both of these years we had over 100 attendees, all staying onsite for at least 3 days, and some even for a week to attend the first two days of extra workshops.
+In 2016 I was back again as an organiser, and spent the week helping to make sure the conference ran smoothly.

 To learn more about CS4HS Christchurch, take a look at our [conference website](http://cosc.canterbury.ac.nz/cs4hs/).

 #### Google Internship

 In summer 2015/16 I was an intern at Google.
 I was with one other intern on the Bandwidth Site Reliability Engineering team.
 We created an internal tool to be used by other SREs to check the status of the amount of bandwith their service is using.
-The tool was already being used before we even finished the internship, and proved to be extremely useful.
+The tool proved to be extremely useful and was already being used before we even finished the internship.

 #### Interactive Course Planners for Engineering at UC